 Indeed, remedying the failures of building safety cannot just be a responsibility for taxpayers alone.
 That is why plans to introduce a new Gateway 2 developer levy have also been announced, which will apply to developers seeking future permissions on certain high-rise buildings, and is expected to raise £2 billion over a decade.
 This will help to ensure that taxpayers do not foot all of the bill for remediation and that large property developers contribute to the national remediation effort.

 I recognise that some people are concerned about the costs of non-cladding building safety work.
 In the aftermath of the Grenfell tragedy, the independent expert panel recommendation was to focus on unsafe cladding, which is why the remediation of cladding has been the key focus for making buildings safe.
-Works which are not directly related to the remediation of unsafe cladding systems will not be covered by public funding.
 Government guidance is clear that building safety is the responsibility of building owners and responsible persons and has provided expert advice on a range of safety issues to provide clarity.

 The Government’s funding does not absolve building owners of their responsibility to ensure their buildings are safe, and they should consider all routes to meet costs, protecting leaseholders where they can; for example, through warranties and recovering costs from contractors for incorrect or poor work.

 The Government’s intervention is a fix to the worst offending areas in terms of risk.
 These measures will provide certainty to residents and lenders, boosting the housing market, and reinstating the value of properties.